Lissiu/BetterUrPicture/README.md

 - As a user, I want to save my photo library to file and have the option to do so or not.
 - As a user, I want to be given the option to load my photo library from file.

+---
+# Instructions for End User

+- You can view the panel that displays the pictures that have already been added to the library by opening the app.
+The left panel (“Pictures”) lists all pictures currently in the selected album or libarary.
+- You can generate the first required action related to the user story "adding multiple pictures to a album by by clicking Add Picture on the top toolbar, selecting an image file, and filling in its information and reflections in the prompts.
+- You can generate the second required action related to the user story adding multiple pictures to a library by clicking Filter…, entering a problrmtype keyword (e.g., “happy”), and confirming.
+Click Clear Filter to restore the full list.
+- You can save the state of my application by clicking Save… on the toolbar and choosing a destination .json file.
+- You can reload the state of my application by clicking Load… on the toolbar and selecting a previously saved .json file.